mehtachandrashekhar/todo-crud-dockerize/README.md

 This project is a fork of [CRUD Application by singhpriteshh](https://github.com/singhpriteshh/CRUD), which has been extended to include Docker support for easy deployment and containerization.

+---

 ## Features

-- Create, Read, Update, and Delete (CRUD) operations for managing tasks.
+- Perform Create, Read, Update, and Delete (CRUD) operations for managing tasks.
 - Lightweight and efficient application, now containerized using Docker.
 - Easy to set up and deploy with Docker Compose.

 ---

-### Prerequisites
+## Prerequisites

-Before running this application, make sure you have the following installed:
+Before running this application, ensure you have the following installed:

 - [Docker](https://www.docker.com/products/docker-desktop)
 - [Docker Compose](https://docs.docker.com/compose/)

+---

 ## Getting Started